My Cat Ate Green Onions Will He Get sick?

 Treatment of Green Onion Toxicity in Cats

 When you reach the vet, they will perform a complete physical exam on your cat.
-This will include lab work and possibly other tests.
+This will also include lab work and possibly other tests.

 There’s no specific treatment for green onion toxicity in cats; however, the vet will treat your cat with supportive measures.
 These may include an IV for fluids and to make it easy to administer medications needed to treat symptoms.